Home Energy Water Work Economy Solution Politics Team Product Recycling Cars Ships Aircrafts Promotion

 The Global Carbon Project (GCP) published its annual carbon dioxide emissions and atmospheric CO2 levels for 2023 in December.

-At the same time, deforestation and El Nino conditions contributed to land vegetation absorbing less CO2 this year.
+At the same time, further deforestation contributed to land vegetation absorbing less CO2 this year.

 Fires and wars also contributed to rising emissions.